jrichardsz/linux-commandline-assistant/readme.md

 Just create new file with .sh extension in **private_commands** folder.
 File name will be the command name.
 These private commands are scanned before community commands.

-# Contribute

-If you have some awesome command that could help to another developers in the world, just perform a **Pull Request** and I will review it!

 # Variables

 If you have complex commands which requires variables, just create a file called **variables**.
 Example: